 Selling products on Amazon is a no-brainer.
 With an estimated 300 million accounts, Amazon is many people’s go-to source for online shopping.
-This huge e-commerce platform, combined with powerful programs and tools, has made Amazon an attractive and essential market for online sellers.
+This huge e-commerce platform, combined with robust programs and tools, has made Amazon an attractive and essential market for online sellers.
 But sellers must consider how they want to sell their products — through Amazon Vendor Central or Amazon Seller Central.
-Both have advantages and disadvantages that many aren’t aware of, so SEO Inc has taken the time to lay them out for you to help you decide how to best sell your online merchandise.
+Both have advantages and disadvantages that many aren’t aware of, so SEO Inc has taken the time to lay them out for you to help you decide how to sell your online merchandise best.

 Read on to learn more distinctions between the two.